 Letters of my Grandfather

-Among the many old files and boxes,
+Among the many old boxes and files,

 I found a bundle of old letters,

-written affectionately by my grandfather,
+Written affectionately, by my grandfather,

 At once, I went into the flashback,

-The sheer joy and excitement,
+The sheer joy of finding the pack,

-of opening those handwritten letters,
+Of opening those handwritten letters,

-cannot compare with the e-letters,
+Cannot compare with the e-letters,

 How I used to check the wooden letter box,

-each day, after coming back from school,
+Each day, after coming back from school,

 And a smile spread on my face,

-to find those lovely letters.
+To find those lovely letters,

 I replied the letter with a Smiling face,